Outside Professional Work for Compensation (Form 1460)

 - What counts as “compensation”?

-- Compensation is defined very broadly in the UW policy and includes payments of any kind, equity interests (e.g., stock or options), and intellectual property.
+- Compensation is defined very broadly in the UW policy and includes payments of any kind, equity interests (e.g., stock or options), sponsored or reimbursed travel, and intellectual property.
 Under the policy, it is still considered compensation even if you waive or assign compensation or if the compensation is in kind.

 - What is the number of days I am allowed to engage in outside work?